raul23/pyebooktools/README.rst

   Do not delete the gathered metadata for the organized ebooks, instead save it in an accompanying file together with each renamed book.
-It is very useful for semi-automatic verification of the organized files with `interactive_organizer.py`_ or for additional verification, indexing or processing at a later date.
+It is very useful or for additional verification, indexing or processing at a later date.
 [KM]_

+  ..
+TODO
+  .. for semi-automatic verification of the organized files with `interactive_organizer.py`_

 Options related to extracting ISBNs from files and finding metadata by ISBN
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^